chauvinSimon/reinforo_biblio/README.md

   - I.e. `F_th` is part of the observation and the policy is trained to consider it.
 - no live vision system (in most experiments)
 - Flow: **Policy → `ΔPose` → Impedance Controller → `F_targ` → Franka (FCI) → `Joint torques`.**
+- recurrent PPO for partial observability
+- smooth actions with EMA (exponential moving average) to reduce jerkiness
+- tensors (positions, velocities) are updated with finite differencing (more accurate than sim's raw data).

 ---